Can you View the Speeding Ticket Photo Evidence?

 When you were alleged to have been speeding, if a police officer was using a handheld device they will have to show their training certificate.

 The certificate of training shows that the officer in question has the correct training.
-This means the can operate the device and use it to catch motorists.
+This means they can operate the device and use it to catch motorists.

 When There’s No Photographic Evidence

-In cases where there’s no photograph evidence, a police officer may use other evidence against you.
-This may be because the offence could have been caught on a hand held device.
+In cases where there’s no photographic evidence, a police officer may use other evidence against you.
+This may be because the offence could have been caught on a handheld device.

 The evidence may show your speed which could be crucial to the police in your case.
 In addition to this, the camera’s display may show a photograph of the alleged offence.